❋

 Aliceanne is an Organizational Psychologist with more than 25 years of experience helping leaders and teams understand the psychological patterns that shape behavior, relationships, and decision-making.
 Her work integrates modern psychology with contemplative practice and adult development, helping people see themselves — and their lives — with greater clarity.

-Ryan brings a complementary background in spiritual care and grief support.
+Ryan is an Interfaith Chaplin and brings a complementary background in spiritual care and grief support.
 For more than two decades he has worked with individuals and families navigating illness, loss, and major life transitions in settings such as hospitals, hospices, and faith communities.
 His work centers on presence, compassion, and helping people find meaning in life’s most difficult moments.

 Together, they host the Remembering You podcast, where they explore themes such as consciousness, psychological growth, meditation, and the deeper forms of knowing that emerge when we slow down and pay attention.